Water Information

 • The Bathurst Regional Art Gallery / Bathurst Library forecourt on Keppel Street

-• Kelso Community Hub at 24 Bonnor Street, Kelso
+• Kelso Community Hub, Bonnor Street Kelso

 Visitors and residents can have a drink directly from the water station or fill water bottles with accessible, quality drinking water.